This course is the final core payroll course in the Payroll Compliance Practitioner (PCP) certification program.

 Students are required to register a proctor for their final exam.
 A proctor is someone who supervises the student's exam and is in a position of authority.
 The proctor cannot be a personal friend or related to the student by birth or marriage and must have a business email address.
 If the student is unable to find a proctor, the student may book their exam at an exam centre at a post-secondary institution.
 The exam must be completed within the time frame stated in the course.
 Please note, the student is responsible for the proctor fee and/or exam centre fee.

 Both an overall grade of 65% and a mark of at least 65% on the final exam are required to pass the course.
-Students will receive their transcript 4 to 6 weeks after the official end date for the course.
+Grade Reports will be available to access/print approximately two weeks after the official end date for the course.
 For confidentiality reasons, marks cannot be given by phone, fax or email.
 Registration closes 10 days prior to the start of each course.

 System Requirements: For optimum performance, we recommend using the following browsers to access the course: